whoisdsmith/BOOKMRKS-MTHRFCKR-II/Media/Audio.md

 ---

-### Audio-Pro Audio-VSTI
+#### Audio-Pro Audio-VSTI

 ![](https://static.kvraudio.com/i/b/minimogueva.jpg)

-[MinimogueVA by Voltkitchen](https://www.kvraudio.com/product/minimogueva-by-voltkitchen) - MinimogueVA is an emulation of the classic Minimoog but includes additional features such as dedicated Release knobs for the two Contour Gen...
+[MinimogueVA by Voltkitchen](https://www.kvraudio.com/product/minimogueva-by-voltkitchen) - MinimogueVA is an emulation of the classic Minimoog but includes additional features such as dedicated Release knobs for the two Contour Gen…

 2022-10-28T19:38:24.000Z